mishnit/mishnit.github.io/Engg-Manager-README.md

 A - Allocate additional time for code reviews, architectural discussion and documentation

-N - Negotiate scope with product manager
+N - Negotiate scope with product manager but before that deep dive into problem and possible solution and edge cases

 S - Story owners to participate in sprint planning, retrospectives and daily standup to update task status and associated dev/QA/stage/prod timelines